 Fostering siblings is not an easy role.
-Many people who offer to foster siblings do it with the kindest intentions; however, it’s not for the faint-hearted; it is for the determined.
+Many people who offer to foster siblings do it with the kindest intentions; however, it’s not for the faint-hearted but the determined.
 It would help if you had selfless determination to ensure that every child had access to the best individual support unique to their needs.

-Also, you have to have a great sense of humour, as siblings may often push you to your limits, and thus, a supportive network of friends and family is important.
+Also, you have to have a great sense of humour, as siblings may often push you to your limits, and thus, a supportive network of friends and family is essential.

 Never forget, siblings are a team, and as such, they are used to looking out for each other.
 Therefore, if one child hurts or feels mistreated, it is likely that out of solidarity, others will follow.
 Because, after all, that’s what families do!